Synchronized Chaos does not impose themes or styles upon our contributors.

-People are free to pursue their own artistic or personal visions, and we dialogue with the contributors if they choose throughout the creative process to provide professional advice and feedback.
-With the publication of each new issue at the end of every month, we look over the submissions and come up with that month’s theme which we describe in an editorial introductory letter.
+People are free to pursue their own creative visions, and we are open to dialogue with contributors throughout the submission process to provide professional advice and feedback.
+With the publication of a new issue at the end of each month, we peruse submissions and create that month’s theme which we describe in an editorial introductory letter.

-Examples of contributions which would be great for Synchronized Chaos include well-written travel essays describing one’s experience in a foreign country adding a human face/story to what people may or may not see in the news, poetry re-examining or re-inventing old formal styles for modern issues and sensibilities, graphic art inspired by one’s technical, business, or otherwise non-traditionally artistic background, etc. Who we are and what we are about is constantly evolving and changing depending on submissions we receive.
+Examples of contributions that would be great for Synchronized Chaos include well-written travel essays describing one’s experience in a foreign country adding a human face/story to what people may or may not see in the news, poetry re-examining or re-inventing old formal styles for modern issues and sensibilities, graphic art and design inspired by one’s technical, business, or otherwise non-traditionally artistic background, etc. Who we are and what we are about is constantly evolving and changing depending on the submissions we receive.
 All we ask is for contributors to put thought, time, energy, and attention to craft and style into their work.

 Thanks again for your interest!
 You will hear from us very soon.